 JCECA plans to continue the build out of its Jefferson County Public Safety Fiber Optic Network ("J-FON").
-It is anticipated in the 2020 budget that JCECA will expend approximately \$960,514 on fiber projects.
+It is anticipated in the 2021 budget that JCECA will expend approximately \$900,000 on fiber projects.
 JCECA is working with the Regional Transportation District ("RTD") for the placement of fiber while RTD is establishing its metro wide mass transit system.
 The fiber will one day connect ECC's and local governments in the two-county region served by JCECA with ECC's and local governments outside of the JCECA service area.
 J-FON will also provide the basis for a highly secure network to augment evolution to a Next Generation 9-1-1 communications system.
-Funding from JCECA in 2019 has been instrumental in facilitating the continued operation of Jefferson County Communications Center Authority (Jeffcom) which, in 2018, began operation consolidating eight ECC's in Jefferson County.
+Funding from JCECA in 2020 has been instrumental in facilitating the continued operation of the three ECC's supporting in the service area of the Authority.